K6NO/12_citychallenge/README.md

 The **profile view** displays personal info and lists ongoing and past challenges.

 **IMPORTANT - Emailing:** Please note that the free tier of Mailgun only sends emails to registered addresses.
-I created two accounts on Gmail for testing purposes: citychallengetestemail@gmail.com.
-Pass: citychallenge and citychallengetestemail2@gmail.com.
-Pass: citychallenge2.
-There you can verify the arrival of the emails.
-Please also note that a welcome email is only sent for those who have signed up locally.

 There are some basic **tests on the routes with Mocha and Chai. -> npm run test**